wilsonglasser/igbinary/README.md

 Where does the name "igbinary" come from?
 There was once a similar project called fbinary but it has disappeared from the Internet a long time ago.
 Its architecture wasn't particularly clean either.
-IG is an abbreviation for a finnish social networking site IRC-Galleria (http://irc-galleria.net/)
+IG is an abbreviation for a Finnish social networking site IRC-Galleria (http://irc-galleria.net/)